mozilla-ai/speech-to-text/README.md

 This tutorial will guide you through setting up and using [Speaches](https://github.com/speaches-ai/speaches/) to transcribe audio files from the command line or a locally hosted demo UI.
 Speaches is an OpenAI API-compatible server that provides streaming transcription, translation, and speech generation capabilities.

-You can use Speaches either through a web interface using Docker or via the command line by installing the OpenAI CLI tool.
+## Hosted demo on HF Spaces (CPU-only)

+You can find a demo of Speaches hosted on HuggingFace Spaces, ready to use [here](https://huggingface.co/spaces/mozilla-ai/speaches-demo).
+Note that the hardware on that server is limited, so the speed of transcription might be underwhelming for larger variations of whisper-models.

 ## Using [Docker](https://docs.docker.com/engine/install/) to run Speaches